Houston, We Have... Leads! What to do With Them?

 In the perfect world, your leads will drive down the sales funnel themselves.
 They will be excited to buy and will come back to you whenever the need arises.
 Easy, right?
 It’s not.
 And it never has been.

 Even in our real, cruel world, the buying process has changed.
-Buyers are constantly bombarded by ads, not-so-special promotions and limitless selection of products.
-In such an environment, there is a single path a company can take - to stand out.
+Buyers are constantly bombarded by ads, not-so-special promotions and a limitless selection of products.
+In such an environment, there is a single path a company can take – to stand out.

 The rules of the game have changed.